 Another way to find out if the paint has gone bad is by stirring it.
 If it is hard on the bottom or on the sides of the can after stirring, it has gone bad.
 You can even try painting on a small surface, and if it begins to peel off, you need to think of how to dispose of paint.
 You may also need to think about disposal if your paint looks thick or rubbery in appearance.

 Even after planning well, there may be several occasions when you are left with some amount of unused paint.
-If you carefully store the leftover paint, you can always use it in your future projects while saving money; however, if you must dispose of it, go through the above points on how to dispose of paint before discarding your leftover paint.
+If you ensure that you have properly stored leftover paint, you can always use it in your future projects while saving money; however, if you must dispose of it, go through the above points on how to dispose of paint before discarding your leftover paint.
 Donating your paint is always a good way to brighten up the homes of the less fortunate.

 For more great tips and ideas to make your life easier, check out more DIY and Lifestyle articles at TAG Level, or subscribe and get notified of all the latest inspirations and ideas we follow at TAG Level!.